sheisc/COMP9024/Trees/BPlusTree/README.md

 In a leaf node, there can be at most 2 * md keys (plus the key from its ancestor) and 2 * md data pointers pointing to the data records.
 All the leaf nodes of a B+ tree can be linked together to efficiently support range queries.
+The linked list of leaf nodes can be maintained through two basic operations: merge() and split().
 Since only the leaf nodes store actual data, range queries can efficiently access and return the necessary records.

 ### Two basic operations merge() and split() for maintaining the balance of a B+ tree during insertions and deletions.